hengkit/astro/process.md

 2. Siril
 - Check Preferences
-  - Uncheck from file header
-  - Set Bayer pattern to GBRG
+  - Set Bayer pattern to GBRG (Dwarf only, Canon is RGGB but set in FITS header)
  - Set home folder to the new folder

 - Scripts